alexo1connor/X00200430_CA3/README.md

 2. CI Pass - The CI pipeline on Azure needs to pass before merging.

 3. Review Required - The PR needs to be reviewed before it can be approved.
 (Since there isn't some else working on this project I have to skip this rule)
-4. Deploying to the production environment requires approval
+4. Production Approval - Deploying to the production environment requires approval